hug0sh0t/Quick_Satchel/README.md

 Aside from the speed that Quick Satchel Provides, It also gives users the chance to visualize their expenses.

-# How The Percentage Allocation Doughnut Engine was made
+# How The Percentage Allocation Doughnut (PAD) Engine was made

     for p in user_pockets: # user_pockets is the obj, holding the users pocket values